 Jack Pine is more commonly used as construction lumber.
 Jack Pine is a moderately hard and heavy wood.
 Its straight grain gives good strength and support.
 Therefore it is a great choice for poles and construction lumber.

 Jack Pine is a softwood and is not rated for resistance to rottenness, yet it is used for decking.
 Because pressure treatment and treated lumber are used for decking and exterior projects.

 Treated wood is resistant to moisture and decay.
 The common wood(without treatment) of jack pine is not suitable for decking.
 It starts deteriorating in a few years due to exposure to soil and moisture.

 3. Christmas Tree

-Jack Pine Christmas tree is very popular and it has been used for a long time.
-It is small to a medium-sized evergreen tree.
+The Jack Pine Christmas tree is very popular and it has been used for a long time.
+It is a small to medium-sized evergreen tree.
 The Pine Christmas tree business is huge.
 Jack Pine is cultivated such as Fraser Fir, Balsam Fir, etc for Christmas trees.